JugaadChhabra/Adobe-round-1a/README.md

 ## Notes
 - The model uses both visual and semantic features for robust heading classification.
 - Make sure your JSON annotations match the expected format (see code for details).

+## HOW TO RUN
+# Build the image
+docker build -t pdf-heading-classifier .

+# Run with interactive mode
+docker run -it pdf-heading-classifier

+# Run specific scripts
+docker run -it pdf-heading-classifier python predict_pdf_headings.py